jackgraves/standalone-atlassian-log-scanner/README.md

 2. Parses the XML into JAXB Objects
 3. Generates Regular Expression List
 4. Reads the Log File
-5. Runs Regular Expressions on each Log Line (either sequentially or in parrallel)
+5. Runs Regular Expressions on each Log Line (either sequentially or in parallel)
-6. Prints out the URL of all errors that have been found in the system (distinct)
+6. Prints out the URL of all errors that have been found in the system (distinct, or all using verbose mode)

 ## Compiling
 Run the following command to build the project into a JAR file: